Cravings, Decoded – Part 7 of 7

 - Interrupts the craving loop

-- Is easy to access in the moment
+- Is easy to use in the moment

 It’s not about how impressive the technique sounds.
-It’s about how easily you can use it—especially when you’re tired, triggered, or overwhelmed.
+It’s about how quickly you can reach for it, especially when you’re tired, triggered, or overwhelmed.

-Sometimes the simplest tools are the most powerful.
+Often, the simplest tools are the most powerful because you actually use them.

 Why Tools Matter More Than Willpower

-But tools?
-Tools are reusable.
-They don’t rely on how you feel.
-They rely on what you do.
+Tools, on the other hand, are reusable.
+They don’t rely on how strong you feel in the moment.
+They rely on action.

-And the more often you reach for a tool instead of a drink, the faster your patterns begin to change.
+A well-timed tool breaks the craving loop and gives your mind space to breathe.
+And the more often you use tools instead of alcohol, the faster your patterns start to change.

 - Easy to start